 - Affordable ingredients that produce a fantastic and tasty dish!

 - Very family friendly dish kids and grown ups will all love

 - Flavorful spice mixture can be used for lots of other dishes!

 - Genius way to parcook potatoes so you always get the right texture – soft and tender every time!

-- Top Sirloin, cut into roughly 1″ cubes.
+- Sirloin tip steak, cut thin and into roughly 1″ cubes.
 For a family of 4-5, you can get away with 1-1.5 pounds of meat, but if you have grown kids, you may want to double the recipe so you have plenty!

 - Potatoes, peeled and also cut into 1″ cubes.
 Russet or yellow potatoes both work, so use whatever you have on hand or is on sale!

 - Herbs and spices: garlic powder, onion powder, cumin, paprika, salt & pepper, and a pinch of cayenne.